 A culminating experience to put to use knowledge and skills gained during studies done in the department.
 A guided research project is completed in consultation with members of the department.
-Prerequisites: Major in sociocultural studies and two of the following courses: SCS350, SCS351, SCS361.
+Prerequisites: Major in sociocultural studies; two of the following courses: SCS350, SCS351, SCS361; and senior standing.